Pointer (computer programming): C++

+std::unique_ptr replaces the previous smart pointer std::auto_ptr, which was deprecated in C++11 and removed in C++17.

-C++ does not allow the implicit conversion of void* to other pointer types, even in assignments.
+In contrast to C, C++ does not allow the implicit conversion of void* to other pointer types, even in assignments.
 This was a design decision to avoid careless and even unintended casts, though most compilers only output warnings, not errors, when encountering other casts.